 Quick Take on Fixed Income

-Q: What are the characteristics of preferred stocks?
+Q: What are the benefits of buying higher coupon bonds?

 Copyright © 2014, The BAM ALLIANCE.
 This material and any opinions contained are derived from sources believed to be reliable, but its accuracy and the opinions based thereon are not guaranteed.
 The content of this publication is for general information only and is not intended to serve as specific financial, accounting or tax advice.
 To be distributed only by a Registered Investment Advisor firm.
 Information regarding references to third-party sites: Referenced third-party sites are not under our control, and we are not responsible for the contents of any linked site or any link contained in a linked site, or any changes or updates to such sites.
 Any link provided to you is only as a convenience, and the inclusion of any link does not imply our endorsement of the site.